 Why do such a crazy thing?

-First, for evolutionary reasons.
-Humans are clearly
+First, evolution.
+Humans are clearly adapted for cycles

 How on earth...?

-is merely cadaverous, which is neither healthy nor a particularly fetching look.
+is merely cadaverous, neither healthy nor aesthetic.

-- Cycle macronutrients (training days low-fat, high-carb, small caloric surplus; rest days higher-fat, very-low-carb,
+- Cycle macronutrients (training days low-fat, high-carb, small caloric surplus; rest days higher-fat,

-moderate caloric deficit)
+very-low-carb, moderate caloric deficit)

 - Train reverse-pyramid style with maximum intensity but few sets, focusing on the Big Three